Enterprise IoT Security

 Security - The Foundation for Trust in a Hyperconnected World

 Trust is the basis for essential functions of commerce and society.
-With the explosive growth of connections, applications, communications, information and systems, threats continue to become more pervasive, driven by technological advances and growing involvement of organized crime and governments.
-As such, there’s growing need for security to facilitate e-commerce, electronic money transfers and modern conveniences such as ATMs.
+With the explosive growth of connections, applications, communications, information, and systems, threats continue to become more pervasive, driven by technological advances and the growing involvement of organized crime and governments.
+As such, there’s a growing need for security to facilitate e-commerce, electronic money transfers, and modern conveniences such as ATMs.
 The IT security market is a dynamic market, conducive to startups offering fertile ground for innovators and investors.

 Security is essential to establish and sustain trust in an increasingly hyperconnected world.
-With the surge in connections, applications, communications and commerce, information and systems remain increasingly vulnerable to threats.
-With the exponential growth of users, connected devices and applications, securing systems becomes increasingly challenging as architecture becomes more distributed.
+With the surge in connections, applications, communications, and commerce, information and systems remain increasingly vulnerable to threats.
+With the exponential growth of users, connected devices, and applications, securing systems become increasingly challenging as architecture becomes more distributed.
 Threats continue to become more pervasive, driven by technological advances and the growing involvement of organized crime and governments.
 Given that cybersecurity is one industry whose fundamentals are likely to remain robust for the foreseeable future.

 Criminals have used advanced technology for years and the future of cybercrime is exponential and automated.
-The growing prevalence and complexity of threats to data compel businesses and individuals to defend their devices, networks and information.
+The growing prevalence and complexity of threats to data compel businesses and individuals to defend their devices, networks, and information.
 Attacks are primarily motivated by financial gain as cybercrime has become a multi-billion-dollar pursuit.
 Security has become a sine qua non for anyone seeking to use the internet as vendors engage in an arms race with hackers.
-Regulatory mandates drive organizations of all sizes to implement policies to protect, back up and archive ever-increasing volumes of data.
-Proliferation of smartphones, tablets and other connected devices will drive the need for solutions that protect users and data.
+Regulatory mandates drive organizations of all sizes to implement policies to protect, back up, and archive ever-increasing volumes of data.
+The proliferation of smartphones, tablets, and other connected devices will drive the need for solutions that protect users and data.

 Secular demand fueled by human-led innovation